yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/_index.md

     weight: 720
 ---

+YugaByte DB supports Transport Layer Security (TLS) encryption using [OpenSSL](https://www.openssl.org), which is natively available for Linux, BSD, and macOS operating systems.
+You can configure YugaByte DB to encrypt network communication, including:

+* Server-server — between YB-Masters and YB-TServers
+* Client-server — using CLIs and APIs for YSQL and YCQL

 {{< note title="Note" >}}

-YugaByte DB uses OpenSSL (native to Linux/BSD operating systems) in order to perform TLS encryption.
-You can configure YugaByte DB to encrypt all network communication.
-The following communication is encrypted:

-* Server to server (for example, between YB-Masters and YB-TServers)
-* Client to server (including connecting to the cluster using a command line shell)

-Note that YEDIS does not currently support TLS encryption, however this is on the roadmap.
-Please [open a GitHub issue](https://github.com/YugaByte/yugabyte-db/issues) if this is of interest.
+YEDIS does not include support for client-server TLS encryption.

+{{</note>}}

-In this section, we will look at how to setup a 3 node YugaByte DB cluster with TLS encryption enabled.
+In this section, we will look at how to set up a 3-node YugaByte DB cluster with TLS encryption enabled.

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">